cdoublev/css/doc/parse/README.md

 | *Parse a list of declarations*     | Content of a qualified rule nested in `@keyframes`, value assigned to `Element.style`, etc.
 | *Parse a rule*                     | Argument of `CSSStyleSheet.insertRule()` and `CSSRule.insertRule()`
 | *Parse a declaration*              | Content of `<supports-decl>` in `@supports`, argument of `supports()`, etc.
-| *Parse a list of component values* | Declaration value, prelude value
+| *Parse a list of component values* | Prelude and declaration value.
 | *Parse a component value*          | Content of `attr()` and value assigned to `CSSCustomMediaRule.name`

 Issues in *Examples* of [`<declaration-list>`, `<rule-list>`, and `<stylesheet>`](https://drafts.csswg.org/css-syntax-3/#declaration-rule-list):